-FASEB has a long-standing commitment to diversity, equity, accessibility, and inclusion (DEAI).
+FASEB has a long-standing commitment to diversity, equity, accessibility, and inclusion (DEAI), with a variety of unique programs supporting this commitment, and with DEAI integrated as a strategic priority across divisions and throughout our organizational approaches.
 Gen AI tools are built on existing data and information, known to include decades of inherent and problematic biases.
 As Gen AI tools are developed and implemented, inequities could easily be exacerbated.
 There are, however, also new opportunities within the Gen AI framework for organizations to level the playing field and to ensure new inequities are not introduced.
 Achieving this goal will require commitment by all stakeholders, a detailed understanding of the complexities involved in Gen AI, and transparency and thoughtful planning and implementation of Gen AI tools.